lyfe-ui/lyfe-ui/README.md

-_**Hi there, I'm bubbly**_
+_**Hi there, I'm astral**_

-Hi, I'm bubb1y, I enjoy programming as well as doing anything other than that, I am a diligent and creative worker that can cater to your needs.
+Hi, I'm astral, I enjoy programming as well as doing anything other than that, I am a diligent and creative worker that can cater to your needs.

 **My Favorite Programming Language is:** **_Javascript_**